Frequently Asked Questions

 This depends on three factors:

-- how many awarded participants do not confirm or cancel their participation (participants on the reserve list are offered travel passes that are unused by other awarded participants;
+- how many selected participants do not confirm or cancel their participation (participants on the reserve list are offered travel passes that are unused by selected participants);

 C.1 How many days can I travel?

-You can travel between a minimum of 1 day and up to 30 days inclusive.
-The journey must take place between 1 July 2020 (first start date) and 28 February 2021 (last return date).
+You can travel for a minimum of 1 day during a 1 month period.
+With a flexible pass, you’ll have a certain number of travel days within a 1 month travel period.
+The journey must take place between 1 July 2022 (first start date) and 30 June 2023 (last return date).

 C.2 How many countries can I visit?